You’ve probably heard that audiobook narration is a marathon, not a sprint.

 - setting up and treating your recording space

-- auditioning for titles you’re suited for on ACX
+- auditioning for quality titles you’re suited for on ACX, even if they are only available for a royalty share contract

 - completing a strong portfolio of audiobooks that demonstrate your strengths.
 If you aren’t getting cast to narrate an audiobook, look at producing your own work, perhaps with Public Domain texts.

-- researching publishers and contacting them once your skills are at the level of the narrators they cast
+- researching publishers and contacting them AFTER your skills are at the level of the narrators they cast.
+You only have one chance to make a good first impression!

 - attending industry events to meet people and build relationships